aka Monstroid: It Came From the Lake

 Jim Mitchum (Bill Travis), Tony Eisley (Pete), John Carradine (Priest), Connie Moore (Patty Clark), Phil Carey (Al Barnes), Maria Rubio (Juanita Torres), Aldo Sambrell (Victor Sanchez), Andrea Hartford (Andrea Anderson), Glen Hartford (Glen Anderson), Coral Kassel (Laura Manley)

 However, even if all of this were remotely interesting, the entire film falls apart when it comes to the revelation of the monster.
-It looks completely ridiculous, like something from a Z-budgeted 1950s film, not from the same era that produced something as sophisticated as Jaws (1975).
-It is like a Loch Ness wannabe that was too cheap even for a Larry Buchanan film and ended up here.
+It looks completely ridiculous, like a Loch Ness wannabe from a Z-budgeted 1950s film, not from the same era that produced something as sophisticated as Jaws (1975).
 It makes several appearances at the end as an immobile giant-sized mock-up that rears out of the water with ridiculous green skin and yellow eyes.
 And every moment is it there on screen during the extended climax is one where Monster sinks further down into bad movie stakes.

 Herbert L. Strock’s other genre films include Gog (1954), I Was a Teenage Frankenstein (1957), Blood of Dracula (1957), How to Make a Monster (1958), The Devil’s Messenger and The Crawling Hand (1963).